 Take a hard look at your full consumer journey and seek ways to improve customer engagement, reputation management (i.e., responding to customer reviews and social media presence), site product searches, purchasing experience, return policies, etc.

 Life as we know it is going to continue changing, and we hope a pandemic-free world isn’t too far away.
-The best way to keep up with the change is by listening to your customers and responding to their needs.
+The best way to keep up with the change is by listening to your customers, responding to their needs and providing a positive online user experience during COVID-19.

 Stay up to date with the latest on marketing during COVID-19 by checking out the Bizzuka blog.